-Photo: Dot Naylor (front left) being taught by Sensei Enoeda (right) in one of her first lessons
+Photo: Dot Naylor (front right) being taught by Sensei Keinosuke Enoeda (left) in one of her first lessons

 The Club began initially at the YMCA, then later moved to Dovedale Sports Centre where it has remained.
 Their passion, dedication to technical excellence and hard work ensured that Chelmsford Karate Club was firmly on the map.

 Over the years, in addition to teaching both home and abroad, Charles Naylor attained his Seventh Dan Black Belt, became Vice Chairman of the KUGB, a Senior International Referee and President of both the European Shotokan Karate-Do Association and the World Shotokan Karate-Do Association.
 Meanwhile, Dot Naylor was dedicated to proving that females firmly belong in Karate and when she graded to Third Dan in 1978 she was one of the highest graded females in Europe.